-Although each skill has several levels of difficulty, the skills included in this book are presented at approximately a second grade reading level.
-For lower-level, basic reading skills, refer to the first book in Basic Reading Series.
-For higher-level reading skills, refer to the third book in Basic Reading Series.
+Although each skill has several levels of difficulty, the skills included in this book are presented at approximately a third grade reading level.
+For lower-level, basic reading skills, refer to the first and second books in Basic Reading Series.